mnot/I-D/httpbis-header-registry/draft.md

 semantic overlap, this seems like the best path forward.

 Therefore, this document establishes a new HTTP Header Field Registry, defines its procedures, and guides the transition of existing values to it.
+Doing so effectively removes HTTP header fields from the scope of {{?RFC3864}} and the registries it defines, and updates {{?RFC7231}} Section 8.3 with a new process for managing them.

 ## Notational Conventions